GDLsunq/Shadow-Addon/README.md

-This Minecraft Mod is an Addon for the Create Mod\n This Mod adds new Tools and Armor out of the
+This Minecraft Mod is an Addon for the Create Mod
+This Mod adds new Tools and Armor out of the
 Create Shadow Steel Material.
 Have Fun!
 ycrns

-Next Update: Function of Armor Stars.
-Not Comming Soon
+Next Update: Something